Math 312: Introduction to Number Theory

 UBC, Winter 2016 Term 1: Sep 06 to Dec 02

-- NEW: The 1st midterm covers the topics up to the lecture on Mon 26th Sep (inclusive).
+- The 1st midterm covers the topics up to the lecture on Mon 26th Sep (inclusive).

 This corresponds to topics up to section 4.1 and part of 4.2 of the textbook.

-- NEW: Lecture notes relevant for the first midterm here.
+- Lecture notes relevant for the first midterm here.

 - Lecture notes from week 3 available here.